“The Senate is fully within its power to let the Supreme Court literally die out.”

 So whose interest does it serve to destroy the United States government?
 Who benefits from a deceased judiciary?
 Is this a fatal trifecta of political ego, business greed and foreign intervention?
 That is proving to be quite the recipe for disaster.

 Killing the judiciary is anti-American.
 You can’t be a patriot and opposed to the judiciary at the same time.
-The politicians who promote this position prove that point.
+The politicians and their supporters who promote this position prove that point.
 The politicians who promote that position don’t need to hold any positions of power within the government they seek to destroy.

 Vote them out.